 Phase

-The buyer decides whether to stop, refine, expand the proof, sandbox, pilot, plan production, or move into AI operations support.
+The buyer decides whether to stop, refine, expand the working example, sandbox, pilot, plan production, or move into AI operations support.

 Owner map